 I carried those same roles into a toxic marriage.
 And slowly over the years, the temperature was turned up with the expectation that my only purpose in life was to take care of my husband and make sure he was happy – both physically and emotionally.

 2.)
 You develop lower self-esteem and no self-worth.

 You’re dependent on the abuser to tell you that you have worth, that you’re doing things right, that you’re attractive, or that you mean something… in his world.
 His opinion of you at any given moment is your worth.
 If he’s not happy, then you’re not good enough, pretty enough, and you must be doing something wrong.

-When he seeks sex outside of the marriage or he uses you just for sexual gratification, you slowly realize that you have no value beyond a being a toy for him to play with (a piece of meat) and believe that you’re not good enough.
+When he seeks sex outside of the marriage or he uses you just for sexual gratification, you slowly realize that you have no value beyond being a toy for him to play with (a piece of meat) and believe that you’re not good enough.
 Why else would he need to stray?

-At this point, many women tell me that they’ve begged their husband to come back.
+At this point, many women tell me that they’ve begged their husbands to come back.
 That she’ll do anything to get him back and keep him happy.
 Their worth has become 100% tied to being his wife and doing as he pleases.

 3.)
 You take the blame and responsibility for keeping the relationship together.

 The toxic person will say, “If you hadn’t done that, then I wouldn’t have done this.”
 This is how he projects the blame of his actions onto you.
 He got angry and showed his rage, because you cried or because you forgot something, bounced one check by accident, or said no to his sexual advances.
 He thinks he is justified in his inappropriate and unkind responses and you end up apologizing.